Shuttle/shuttle-esb/_posts/2014-07-30-codeplex-MoonSpring-Discussions.md

 Hi,

 Yes, it is definitely a version problem.
 The shuttle-core was updated and it now contains the AllMessages() extension method.
-So it seems as though you have newer shuttle-esb with older shuttle-core.
+So it seems as though you have newer Shuttle.Esb with older shuttle-core.

 Perhaps try to a nuget "update-package".